Links on Android Authority may earn us a commission. Learn more.

 To exploit the 0-day bugs an attack vector is needed; a way for the exploit to get a foot in the door.
 These attack vectors are often links sent in SMS messages or WhatsApp messages.
 Clicking the link takes the user to a page that carries an initial payload.
 The payload has one job: to try and exploit the 0-day vulnerability.
 Unfortunately, there are also zero-click exploits that require no interactions with the user at all.
-For example, Pegasus actively exploited bugs in iMessage and Facetime during 2019 that meant it could install itself on a phone just by placing a call to the target device.
+For example, Pegasus actively exploited bugs in iMessage and Facetime during 2019 which meant it could install itself on a phone just by placing a call to the target device.

 One way to try and estimate the size of the 0-day problem is to look at what has been found, since we don’t know what has not been found.
 Android and iOS both have their fair share of reported security vulnerabilities.
 Publicly disclosed cybersecurity vulnerabilities are assigned a Common Vulnerabilities and Exposures (CVE) number.
 For 2020, Android chalked up 859 CVE reports. iOS had fewer reports, 304 in total.
 However, of those 304, 140 allowed for unauthorized code execution, more than Android’s 97.
 Four of the reports concerned privilege evaluation in iOS, whereas three of the reports were about privilege evaluation in Android.
 The point is that neither Android nor iOS are intrinsically secure and immune to 0-day vulnerabilities.